SatyamInnovates/SatyamInnovates/README.md

-### Hi there 👋
+### Hi👋

-I'm Satyam Kumar, a self-taught developer building AI-powered applications and learning how real-world software products are built.
+I'm Satyam Kumar, a self-taught developer building AI-powered startups and learning how real-world software products are built.

 I'm currently focused on Python, AI APIs, and applied software development —